 And it must follow, as the night the day,

 Thou canst not then be false to any man.

-Though, Polonius believes that a person can be harmless and good to others when he/she himself/herself is financially sound.
-Therefore, he/she must be loyal to his/her best interests first, then take care of others.
-However, the modern age has given it entirely different meanings to this phrase as it connotes the ideas of truth, self-ownership and individuality.
+Polonius believes that a person can be harmless and good to others when he is financially sound.
+Therefore, he must be loyal to his best interests first, then take care of others.
+However, the modern age has given it an entirely different meaning, as it connotes the ideas of truth, self-ownership, and individuality.

-Shakespeare uses irony and humor by masterfully presenting his characters, that speak high and act low.
-Polonius is one of those characters whom Shakespeare does not intend to present ‘profoundly’, nevertheless, he lets him speak as a ‘scholar’, creating humor and satire.
+Shakespeare uses irony and humor by masterfully presenting his characters, which speak high and act low.
+Polonius is one of those characters whom Shakespeare does not intend to present profoundly, nevertheless, he lets him speak as a scholar, creating humor and satire.
 Today, critics believe that the gaudy speeches of Polonius in this play are actually Shakespeare’s own maxims for living a good and noble life.

 - Imagery: ‘Self’ and ‘True’ are parts of figurative language.